byuccl/ddr_rowhammer/README.md

 # DDR Rowhammer Project

 The goal of this project is to determine reliability of generations of the DRAM.
+DRAM is used as main memory in most computer systems, and its use and study in harsh, radioactive environments is desirable.
-We will do this by characterizing each generation of DRAM tested based on the retention capabilities and vulnerability to row hammer attacks of their memory cells.
+Each generation of DRAM tested was characterized based on the retention capabilities and vulnerability to row hammer attacks of their memory cells.

 ## Wiki Pages